steve1281/quicknotes/README.md

 ## Revision April 3, 2021
 * set master to the python3 version
-* set master to the FastAPI verison
+* set master to the FastAPI version
 * you can still find the older versions in their own branches.
 * allowing mp4 extension, but html is required to embed.